canonical/ubuntu-desktop-provision/GIS.md

 ## Using an autoinstall provided over the network

 ### Getting an ISO
 You can find a desktop ISO to download on the [official Ubuntu website](https://ubuntu.com/download/desktop).
-(Currently the latest is Ubuntu 24.04 LTS)

 ### Mount the ISO
 Once downloaded, you can mount the ISO to make it accessible via from a local directory.
 Change `<version-number>` in